 When hiring an inspection company, it’s a good idea to ask for references.
 It’s not only essential to ensure that the company is reputable, but it also helps you save money on a potential mistake.

-It’s also essential to ensure that the inspector you’re hiring is certified and has experience as a home inspector.
+It’s also essential to ensure that the inspector you’re hiring is certified and has experience as a home inspector for Well System Inspections.
 If they don’t have experience, they might not know what they’re looking at or might not be able to provide the service you need.